Ayato Iwasaki: 2022

 In early 2022, Iwasaki made his car racing debut, racing in the 2022 Formula Regional Asian Championship for Pinnacle Motorsport.
-Iwasaki scored a best result of 11th, in his second ever race, and finished 27th in the standings.
+Iwasaki scored a best result of eleventh, in his second ever race, and finished 27th in the standings.

 2023

 Iwasaki returned to the rebranded Formula Regional Middle East Championship, replacing Pepe Martí at Pinnacle VAR for the second Kuwait round.
-On his return, Iwasaki scored a best result of 18th in race two.
+On his return, Iwasaki scored a best result of eighteenth in race two.

 Formula 4

 2022

 At the fourth round of that year's F4 Japanese season, Iwasaki made his Formula 4 debut, replacing Katsunori Keihara at Buzz Racing.
 Returning to Buzz Racing for the final two rounds of the season, Iwasaki scored points in all but one of the final four races.

 2025

 Following a year spent in various karting competitions, Iwasaki returned to single-seaters, joining B-Max Racing Team ahead of the 2025 F4 Japanese Championship.
+Starting off the season with fourth- and fifth-place finishes in races one and three at Fuji, Iwasaki then only scored one more points finish, a tenth in race two of the following Fuji round, as he ended the year 14th in points.